-Monkfish is affectionately known as "poor man's lobster" because of the firm consistency of the fish, as well as the sweet rich flavor reminiscent of lobster meat.
+Monkfish is affectionately known as "poor man's lobster" because of the firm consistency of the fish, as well as the sweet, rich flavor reminiscent of lobster meat.

 Let's get to the stew!

-Ingredients for Monkfish Stew:
+Ingredients for recipe:

 Rice: grab your favorite short-grain rice for this dish.
 Carolino is the most common type here in Portugal, but arborio is a great option, as well.
 These short, creamy grains give the stew the perfect texture.